 Build and comfort

-The Bose SoundSport Wirelesses are more traditional wireless in-ear headphones, with a neckband cable incorporating a remote housing part-way down.
-They’re not show-offs like the Apple AirPods, but they are smartly-designed.
+The Bose SoundSport Wirelesses are perhaps a more traditional pair of wireless in-ear headphones, if such thing yet exists, with a neckband cable incorporating a remote housing part-way down rather than the earpieces being untethered – or 'truly wireless'.

 MORE: Apple AirPods review

 Importantly, the Bose SoundSport Wirelesses are sweat resistant and certified to IPX4, meaning they can’t be submerged but will handle sweat and splashes better than normal earphones.

 Even if you don’t care about the sports side, the hooks are important because, while the remote is small, the Bose SoundSport Wireless earpieces are quite large.
 It’s likely this is where the batteries and DAC live, needed in any wireless pair.